 1. Mizuno ST200

-Following on from their PGA Tour winning ST190 family of 2019, Mizuno have returned with more power, flexibility, and forgiveness than ever before.
+Following on from their PGA Tour winning ST190 family of 2019, Mizuno has returned with more power, flexibility, and forgiveness than ever before.
 The ST200 drivers utilize beta-titanium alloy from racing-bike gears, producing a face of variable thickness to support off-center strikes.

-2. PXG 0811 X Gen2
+2. PXG 0811 X Gen4

 They’re also contenders for being the most forgiving drivers on the market.
 They launch high with low spin and have recorded some truly impressive carry distances.
-Both versions of this driver come with multiple weighting options, far exceeding the adjustability of the Callaway Mavrik.
+Both versions of this driver come with multiple weight options, far exceeding the adjustability of the Callaway Mavrik.

-The PGX Gen 2 drivers are a bit more expensive than the Mavrik, but the extra investment might just be worth it.
+The PGX Gen 4 drivers are a bit more expensive than the Mavrik, but the extra investment might be worth it.

 3. TaylorMade SIM

 If you’re a high handicapper, there’s no reason why you shouldn’t pick up this driver, make the most out of its excellent forgiveness, and have some fun.
-And of course, if you’re at the higher levels of the game, this driver has a lot to offer.
+And, of course, if you’re at the higher levels of the game, this driver has a lot to offer.

 Nick Lomas is the founder of GolfSpan, an avid golfer, not quite a pro but has over 15-years of experience playing and coaching golfers from all over the world.
 His mission is to bring the golfing community a better experience then it comes to choosing the right golf gear, and finding the right set up for your game.